 The minimalist philosophy centres on the idea that you must design around the content.
 In web terms, the designer starts with rough content, then builds just enough interface for users to identify their goal and navigate to it easily.

 The minimalist aesthetic is the visual representation of that philosophy.
-Minimalism uses a lot of white – or at least uniformly coloured – space.
+Minimalist sire design uses a lot of white – or at least uniformly coloured – space.
 But don't confuse uncluttered with boring.
 You must choose your layouts with care, otherwise your restricted palette of design elements will come across as dull instead of elegant.

-Below, we've collected 25 of our favourite minimalist sites to inspire you to do more by doing less.
+Below, we've collected our favourite minimalist site designs to inspire you to do more by doing less.

 Beside its jewellery, Leen Heyne's monochrome logo and company name are the only significant visual elements on its homepage.
-The surrounding expanse of white space makes it a safe bet the user's eyes will go back and forth between the two.
+The surrounding expanse of whitespace makes it a safe bet the user's eyes will be drawn to the products.

 Contrast is another useful visual tactic for keeping minimalist designs interesting.
 German UX engineer Roland Lösslein's website We Ain't Plastic sets up a stark contrast in size between the central image and the text and icons above.

 Nua Bikes' site is deceptively minimalist, because there are actually a lot of elements on the screen.
-However, by condensing the text and maximizing the white space, the firm is able to draw attention to its product, the bike.
+However, by condensing the text and maximising the whitespace, the firm is able to draw attention to its product, the bike.

 Amusing, if possibly inane, Sendamessage.to lets people customise messages to friends with a hand gesture.
 The barren black background adds power to the main image and the bold white letters of the text.

-The website for double-Michelin-starred Norwegian restaurant Maaemo uses minimalism to create a sense of class.
+The website for triple-Michelin-starred Norwegian restaurant Maaemo uses minimalism to create a sense of class.
 The visual treatment is perfect for storytelling, as the site demonstrates with HD photos of dishes being created.

-Icon font vendor Symbolset attracts attention to the interactive area in the middle of its site by minimising the competing elements and adding a brightly coloured background.
+Icon font vendor Symbolset attracts attention to the interactive area in the middle of its site by minimising the competing elements and adding a brightly coloured, ever-changing background.